jhudson8/react-backbone/tutorials/collection-binding/README.md

     }
 ```

-and when we start the app
+And when we start the app, remove the success handler and just render synchronously.

 ```javascript
     var repositories = new Repositories();